top of page

 Above: The dates keep changing and getting older, but this map shows archaeological sites that pre date the Clovis by many thousands of years.
 Map created by Pratyeka, Wikipedia Commons.

 Another option is to “dig deeper” at existing archeological sites to see how far the record goes and what turns up.
 Simply put, since most archaeologists subscribed to the Clovis First theory, once they reached “Clovis levels” in the ground, they simply stopped digging, believing nothing else came before this, so it was a waste of time.
 However, people like Goodyear at the Topper site and Adovasio at Meadowcroft, among many other professional archaeologists, decided to dig deeper, risking looking foolish to their peers, but ultimately being proved correct.
-What other discoveries wait just a little bit deeper in the ground?
+What other discoveries await just a little bit deeper in the ground?

 As a new generation of archeologists goes where no one has gone before, only now armed with new evidence and tools, it is only a matter of time before we have a new and clearer picture of how people arrived in and conquered the New World.
 The Meadowcroft Rockshelter, just a few hours away, is at the heart of this new horizon and a fascinating place to visit.